zhenzhenclaire/IELTS/Word&Phrase in writing.md

  * make up
  * occupy
  * take the biggest part
- * shows the proportion of ...
+ * shows the proportion/percentage of ...

 ## 然而：
 * whereas